 It's disappointing that ArenaNet could come up with this implementation after WvW players have written eloquent explanations of how they'd like to see commander tags improved.
 If extra colors cost anything at all, it should be in a currency other than gold, but the ability to easily use them for a purpose beyond "Hey guys, look at my purple Dorito" should come first.
 Otherwise, active commanders are going to have to raise a massive amount of gold just to unlock a basic quality-of-life feature... or stick to blue pins and designate the guy with a fashionable purple pin farming wood in the corner of the map as the commander to avoid.

-Anatoli Ingram suffers from severe altitis, Necromancitosis, and Guild Wars 2 addiction.
+Did you enjoy the latest update?
+Are you looking forward to a break for more non-story content?
+Raise your hand if you feel like drop-kicking Phlunt straight into the Eternal Alchemy itself.
+Talk about it in the comments, and I'll see you in the Mists!Anatoli Ingram suffers from severe altitis, Necromancitosis, and Guild Wars 2 addiction.
 The only known treatment is writing Massively's biweekly Flameseeker Chronicles column, which is published every other Tuesday.
 His conditions are contagious, so contact him safely at email@example.com.
 Equip cleansing skills -- just in case.